carmelogzmz/inprotfind/README.md

 ![árbol filogenético](./README_files/tree_example5_streamlit.png)

-Running the function build_tree with `tree_type = "interactive"` it opens ETE Tree Browser where the user may change some features on-the-fly.
+Lastly, by running again the function build_tree with `tree_type = "interactive"`, ETE Tree Browser should open, and the user may interact with the tree and change some features on-the-fly.

 ```python
 import inprotfind as ipf